ruihengsu/sp-GDS/README.md

 # Ray's Design Library

+## What will you find?
+1. A KLayout `p-cell` library - written in Python - of photolithography utilities
+2. PCB Board Design Files
+3. Devices Layout
+4. Layouts used for past fabrication runs

+## Naming Convention
 All the files the library follows a specific naming convention consisting of 5 descriptors separated by a single underscore.

 |# |Descriptor   | Example   |